 According to the Pentagon’s JASON Group, the situation for life on Earth will be far worse than I have ever described.
 A well-informed insider there wrote on 19 December 2016: “THE JASON GROUP at the Pentagon is getting new data (upon my constant requests) that the effect of over 450 reactors melting down will most likely destroy the Ozone layers.
 Rather than going Venus Earth will end up more like Mars.
 Very dead with almost no chance to regenerate an atmosphere.
 Report to be published in 2017.”

-The ice-free Arctic predicted by the U.S. Naval Postgraduate School in 2016, + 3 years, seems likely in 2017.
+The ice-free Arctic projected by the U.S. Naval Postgraduate School in 2016, + 3 years, seems likely in 2019.
 Arctic ice is very fragile.
 Regardless when it arrives, the near-term ice-free Arctic will be experienced by humans for the first time.
-Ever.
 This event might trigger the 50-Gt burst of methane forecast by Shakhova and colleagues at the European Geophysical Union annual meeting in 2008 (“we consider release of up to 50 Gt of predicted amount of hydrate storage as highly possible for abrupt release at any time”).
 I reasonably use the ice-free Arctic as a proxy for this first burst of atmospheric methane.
 After all, it’s been “highly possible for abrupt release at any time” for nearly a decade.
 In May 2015, Shakhova lied about the research group’s earlier statement about an abrupt release of methane — when she could have easily retracted the statement — saying, “We never stated that 50 gigatonnes is likely to be released in near or distant future.”
 Arctic methane release increased significantly between 2014 and the autumn of 2016.

 The first 50-gigatonne burst of methane described by Shakhova et al. translates to a global temperature rise of 1.3 C, which causes civilization to collapse because grains cannot be grown at scale.
 Industrial civilization, as with its predecessors, requires grain production and storage.
 This abrupt rise in temperature would be felt within a few weeks in the Northern Hemisphere — where nearly all civilization-supporting grains are grown — and within a year throughout the world.
 It would take Earth’s global-average temperature well beyond the point that has supported humans in the past.
 Ever.